sgiorgis/VariationalDenoisingNetwork-TF-2.0/README.md

 Following the same instructions you can validate the three different kernels for LIVE1 and Set5 datasets.

 ## Experiments
-To showcase our work, we present our reproduction results on the Synthetic Non-I.I.D.
+To showcase our work, we present our reproduction PSNR(Peak signal-to-noise ratio) results on the Synthetic Non-I.I.D.
 Gaussian Noise.

 |Cases            | Dataset   | Original | Reproduction |
 |:----------------|:----------|:--------------| -----:|